jcampbell05/volcano/README.md

 ## Roadmap

 - **Keyword arguments**: Currently, Volcano does not support keyword arguments.

-- **Classes and objects**: Volcano does not currently support classes and objects, which are another fundamental building block of most programs.
-In the future, we plan to add support for classes and objects, which will allow you to write more complex and sophisticated programs in Volcano.
+- **Classes and objects**: Volcano does not currently support classes and objects.

 - **Control flow statements**: Volcano currently only supports `for` loops and experimental support for 'if' statements.
 But does not support other control flow statements like `while` loops, or `try`/`except` blocks.